Samoans: Matai election

 The election of a Matai is a lengthy process that can last up to several weeks and is often a highly competitive race.
-In this race different branches from each family put forth a male candidate, accompanied by reasons why he would be a good candidate.
+In this race different branches from each family put forth a candidate, accompanied by reasons why they would be a good candidate.
 These reasons range from the candidate's wisdom to wealth, including highly praised values such as negotiating, ritual knowledge, politics and economics.
 However, if the son of a matai meets these requirements, he is typically given a major edge in the race.
 Another advantage the son of a matai or any man in the matai’s household is given is being able to observe and help the matai starting from a young age.
 Most men considered for the Matai position are at least 40 years old, meaning many young candidates don't even stand a chance.
 One strategy that can be used by any man aspiring to become a matai is to choose to live in a household that has no other men, or to move to his wife's household if there are no men in her family's household either.

 The election of a matai is under the guidance of another matai who is related to the family, allowing for a fair election.
 Once a new matai is chosen, a feast is thrown for the family, followed by a bigger feast for the whole village at a later date.
 At the larger feast, the matai is expected to give a traditional inaugural speech, displaying his abilities to speak publicly, his wisdom and retelling of Samoan myths.
 Throughout this speech he is watched by village council, as well as all the other matais in the village.
 Once the matai has proved himself to the other matai’s by giving the traditional address, he is called on to serve the community as a whole.
 The newly elected matai is expected to host a village-wide feast where he is tasked with providing food for the meal, as well as getting the other matais gifts.

 Once this task is completed the newly elected matai is officially considered the matai of his household and will hold the position for the rest of his life, should he lead correctly.
 In certain cases where a matai is deemed cruel or ineffective, the title is stripped and a new matai is elected.
 However, a more often occurrence is the current matai becoming elderly or ill and requesting that a new matai be elected in order for there to be a more stable and effective leadership in place.